 Giving is deeply rooted in Judaism.
 Tzedakah (righteousness) is the Jewish approach against poverty.
 However, it's not just about mercy but also an appeal for social responsibility.
 Our Talmudic elders regard the unequal and therefore unjust distribution of wealth that occurs in all societies and at all times as an opportunity to contribute to social equilibrium by fulfilling one of the commandments in the Torah.
 That is the social responsibility of anyone who has the financial means, towards those who do not.
 That is Tzedakah!
 The concept of "tikkun olam" (repairing the world) is one of the guiding principles of Judaism.

-The fundraising team of the Jewish Community of Vienna, led by Isabella Martens (Chair of the committee), Shiran Nanikashvili (internal fundraising) and Thomas Muhr (partnerships with companies and foundations) encourages supporters to remember this and experience the joy of giving.
+The fundraising team of the Jewish Community of Vienna, led by Isabella Martens (head of department) and Thomas Muhr (partnerships with companies and foundations) encourages supporters to remember this and experience the joy of giving.
 Fundraising builds bridges between people and brings them together.
 Please contact us, we look forward to meeting you.

 You can contact us directly today as follows: